angeliah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displas the first 10 lines of /etc/passwd
+Script that displays third line of file iacta